spdx/spdx-spec/chapters/2-document-creation-information.md

 **2.10.3** Cardinality: Optional, one.

-**2.10.4** Data Format: Free form text that can span multiple lines.
+**2.10.4** Data Format: Free-form text that may span multiple lines.

 In `tag:value` format this is delimited by `<text> .. </text>`, in RDF, it is delimited by `<rdfs:comment>`.